ed-nesy/ed-nesy.github.io/README.md

-# AI Driven Online Advertising
-Edinburgh Workshop on Neural-Symbolic AI
+# Edinburgh Workshop on Neural-Symbolic AI